matthew-alex-hill/waves-within-waves/README.txt

- -sustain - The fraction of maximum amplitude a note stays at when held down (from 0 to 1) -release - How long it takes to decay from sustained amplitude to 0 amplitude in seconds -cutoff - The cutoff frequency of the filter on a wave -resonance - The amount of resonance around the cutoff frequency on the filter on a wave
+ -sustain - The fraction of maximum amplitude a note stays at when held down (from 0 to 1) -release - How long it takes to decay from sustained amplitude to 0 amplitude in seconds -cutoff - The cutoff frequency of the filter on a wave -resonance - The amount of resonance around the cutoff frequency on the filter on a wave (see Note on resonance section as currently incomplete)

 Adjusting shape:
 Shape adjustments are of the form